 Encourage clients to break free from the daily news cycle

 One RIA I spoke with, Wade D., expressed frustration at the number of clients calling him with worries about the barrage of news they’re receiving via cable TV and online.
-This can be an especially potent reality in times of uncertainty, when a story is unfolding dramatically hour-by-hour.
+This can be an especially potent reality in times of uncertainty, when a story is unfolding dramatically hour by hour.

 And yet, the advisor politely points out to his investors that their worries are based on a tendency toward “confirmation bias.”
 This is when we seek out views and information that reinforce our existing beliefs.
 For instance, if we already think the sky is falling, every leaf blown by the wind is just more evidence that we’re right.

 What to do about this?
 It can be tough to get through to anyone experiencing confirmation bias.
 Exposing clients to contrary views may help, in some cases.
-But often a good advisor might simply try to convince investors that not even the top experts know what’s going happen next—and paying too much attention to the news cycle can be detrimental, not only to investing decisions but to stress levels.
+But often a good advisor might simply try to convince investors that not even the top experts know what’s going to happen next—and paying too much attention to the news cycle can be detrimental, not only to investing decisions but to stress levels.